How Could My Academic Performance Impact My Financial Aid Award?

 - Repeat course policy

 - Credit/No Credit (CR/NC) policy: A course taken CR/NC counts as an attempted credit and a grade of CR counts as a credit earned.
-CR and NC grades are not included in the GPA calculation.
-Regarding first semester and shadow grades, the only grades recorded on a student’s official grade record for courses taken during the first semester of the first year are CR and NC.
+CR grades are not included in the GPA calculation (the shadow grade behind the CR grade is included in the GPA calculation); however, NC grades are assigned 0 quality points in the calculation of GPA.
+The only grades recorded on a student’s official grade record for courses taken during the first semester of the first year are CR and NC.
 First-semester students receive written evaluations and grade equivalents from their instructors, also called shadow grades.
-The CAR reviews shadow grades to identify students who may be experiencing academic difficulty.
+Students may also elect a total of four additional courses to take under the CR/NC system and receive a shadow grade.
+The CAR reviews shadow grades to identify students who may be experiencing academic difficulty, and the Financial Aid Office includes them in your GPA when measuring your academic progress each year.

-Transfer credits or approved credits earned elsewhere are counted as attempted and earned credits, but they are not included in the GPA calculation.
+- Transfer credits or approved credits earned elsewhere: These courses are counted as attempted and earned credits, but they are not included in the GPA calculation.

-Advanced Placement (AP) credits do not count as attempted credits, and are not included in the GPA calculation.
+- Advanced Placement (AP) credits: These courses do not count as attempted credits, and they are not included in the GPA calculation.
 AP credits are counted to determine progress toward graduation.

 Return of Title IV Funds